-Cloud Elements scores $13 million in Series B to advance API integration tools
+Cloud Elements scores $13 million Series B to advance API integration tools

 Cloud Elements gives developers a single administrative interface to connect to these applications.
 While he acknowledges there is still a fair amount of work involved making these applications understand each other, he says the Cloud Elements interface reduces the amount of work it would take otherwise.

 Cloud Elements competes with companies like SnapLogic and MuleSoft, which are trying to solve a similar problem.
-Genee says what’s different about his company’s approach is that it’s the only one that works from inside the application.
+Geene says what’s different about his company’s approach is that it’s the only one that works from inside the application.
 The others are external services aimed at IT.
-They help solve data communications issues as a problem separate from the application, Genee explained.
+They help solve data communications issues as a problem separate from the application, Geene explained.

 The idea for Cloud Elements had its genesis, like so many startups, when the founders encountered a problem they couldn’t solve.
 “We had built another SaaS company called Channel Insight (which was eventually sold to Model N), which collected inventory and sales data from CRM and accounting systems.
 We tried different methods [to connect to this data], and found none was architected and built for the application developer to integrate inside the application,” he explained.